mrhm-dev/mdx-craft/.changeset/short-loops-switch.md

 ---
-'@sl/mdx-craft': major
+'mdx-craft': major
 ---

-Initial release of @sl/mdx-craft - A package for previewing and writing MDX code in React applications.
+Initial release of mdx-craft - A package for previewing and writing MDX code in React applications.

 Features: